Duet3D/wiki-content/User_manual/Reference/Gcodes.md

 <br>
 <pre class="cblock">
 M98 P"mymacro.g" ; Runs the macro in the file mymacro.g
-M98 P"macro.g" S100 Y"string" ; Runs macro.g, passes the values for parameters S and Y to the macro
+M98 P"macro.g" S100 Y"string" ; Runs macro.g, passes the values for parameters S and Y to the macro</br>
 ; within macros
 M98 R1 ; macro can be paused from this point onwards
 </pre>